GSA/challenges-and-prizes/_all-challenges/1129-nih-prize-for-enhancing-faculty-gender-diversity-in-biomedical-and-behavioral-science.md

   Prizes awarded under this prize competition will be paid by electronic funds transfer to an eligible institution (as further defined in the Eligibility Rules for Participating in the Prize Competition section) and may be subject to Federal income taxes.
 Awardees will need to provide an institutional bank account and routing information in order to receive the award funds; prize funds will not be paid to individuals.
 HHS/NIH will comply with the Internal Revenue Service withholding and reporting requirements, where applicable.
 The NIH reserves the right, in its sole discretion, to (a) cancel, suspend, and/or modify this prize competition, or any part of it, for any reason, and/or (b) not award any prizes if no submissions are deemed worthy.
 rules: >-
   #### Eligibility Rules for Participating in the Prize Competition:

   The prize competition is limited to U.S.-based, accredited public or private non-profit academic institutions that grant baccalaureate or advanced degrees in biomedical, behavioral, or health sciences, as listed in the U.S. Department of Education database of accredited institutions and programs.
 This includes Hispanic-serving Institutions, Historically Black Colleges and Universities (HBCUs), Tribally Controlled Colleges and Universities (TCCUs), Alaska Native and Native Hawaiian Serving Institutions, and Asian American Native American Pacific Islander Serving Institutions (AANAPISIs).
-It also includes both biomedical and behavioral research-intensive institutions and low- or limited-resourced institutions (see definition of “low- or limited-resourced institutions” below, the R15 **definition link**, and the **determination page**).
+It also includes both biomedical and behavioral research-intensive institutions and low- or limited-resourced institutions (see definition of “low- or limited-resourced institutions” below, the [R15 definition link](https://grants.nih.gov/grants/funding/r15.htm), and the [determination page](https://grants.nih.gov/grants/funding/Determing-Organization-Funding-Levels-R15-Eligibility.pdf)).

   Each institution (also defined here as an “entity”) must designate a point of contact who is responsible for all correspondence regarding this prize competition.
 A point of contact representing the entity should be employed by and/or acting at the behest of the entity, such as the President, Provost, Chancellor, or other senior-level administrator.